A Student's Curriculum Vitae

 Outlining fundamental changes in modes of recruitment and work structures and easy access to our social media including your LinkedIn site.

-Having considered this whole Post, and worked on your own Profile or Curriculum Vitae, you may choose to keep all your CV and personal material on a separate external hard drive or pen drive.
+Having considered this whole Post, and worked on your own Profile or Curriculum Vitae, you may choose to keep all your CV and personal material on a separate external hard drive or pen drives.

 " 'The résumé is dead: your next click might determine your next job' By Tim Dunlop (The Guardian)"